 silversmithing and jewelry fabrication

-Our courses are designed to encourage beginners, inspire advanced students, and challenge those who are working at the studio artist level.
+Our courses are designed to encourage beginners, inspire advanced students, and challenge those who consider themselves studio artists.
 You will have opportunities to learn first-hand from talented faculty members and guest artists, while extending your studies through travel and off-campus experiences.
-Many of our best students exhibit their work—not just locally, but also in cities such as New York and London.
+Many of our best students exhibit their work locally and as opportunities arise elsewhere.

 For students at every level, the Emily Fisher Landau Center for Visual Arts offers state-of-the-art facilities and equipment, including: